 It’s not that I need intervention/prophecy, either magical or divine, to conquer some quest or save the world.
-The universe hasn’t turned against us; we are in a universe that had no room for us in the first place.
+The universe with hasn’t turned against us, we are in a universe that had no room for us in the first place.

 And can some body, somewhere, simply give me a sign they care?

 For me, magical realism, has always seemed not fantastical, but a very natural form.
 In some ways, it resembles prayer, because it erases the line between the mundane and divine.
 One can even say it queers it.
 Yet beyond prayer or meditation, which reinforces the idea of supplication, the act of writing queers the creation itself, because the writer is now cast in the role of Creator, as Dharma, as well.
 And that is what makes it so cool.
 We can invoke the divine.
 But we can also, within our pages, be omniscient and build worlds.